 This is a really easy build, and the rockets go amazingly high!
 How high?
 That’s a great question that I can’t answer.
 Why?
 Because the rockets went so high, that I could barely see them anymore.
 I guess that’s high enough!
 If you know a way to measure the height, let me know in the comments.
 I know of a few ways, but I’d like to hear your suggestions too!

-Note: You can build the launcher from Rick Schertle’s plans in MAKE Volume 15, or you can pick up a kit from the Maker Shed.
+Note: You can build the launcher from Rick Schertle’s plans in MAKE Volume 15.
 The kit includes a copy of MAKE Volume 15, all the electronics, and the PVC parts cut to length.
 All you need are a few simple tools, glue, and tape.

 What you need:

 - Pliers, channel-lock

 The kit from the Maker Shed has a few changes that make it more portable.
 I’m not going to go over every last detail of the build, because they are all in the magazine, but I will cover the changes and some of the modifications that I made to my rockets.

 Start by adding the Teflon tape to the reducer fitting and screwing it into the threaded PVC reducer cap.
 Use an adjustable wrench to tighten.

 Next, using some more Teflon tape and screw the brass barbed fitting into the reducer fitting.Simple!

 Now it’s time to start gluing the PVC parts together.
 We are going to add the piece we just made to the PVC tee as described in the directions.

 The process is the same at every connection.
 First wipe the connection with primer.
 I chose clear, but purple is more common.
 Now add the glue.
 Any PVC glue is OK to use.
 I used “extra strength” but the standard variety is fine too.
 Make sure to work fast, and give the parts a little twist during the joining process.